Executive Platinum upgrade strategy

 How the priority list works

 AA processes complimentary upgrades in a specific order: Concierge Key first, then Executive Platinum, then Platinum Pro, and so on.
-Within each tier, the order is determined by factors including how much you paid for your ticket and how early you checked in.
+Within each tier, the order is your rolling 12-month Loyalty Point total, so the member who has flown and spent more over the past year clears first.
+Request time only breaks a tie after everything else is equal.

-As an EP, you clear before all Platinum Pro, Platinum, and Gold members.
+As an EP, you clear before all Platinum Pro, Platinum, and Gold members, and your window opens 100 hours before departure against 72 for Platinum Pro, 48 for Platinum, and 24 for Gold.
 On most domestic flights, this means you have a strong chance of clearing if business or first class has open seats.

 Maximizing complimentary upgrade odds